 As I got older I continued to access the upper shelf suitcase with friends - just for fun.
 Because vintage was kind of cool, I wore the cowhide belt and leather knee-highs to bands at the local surf clubs.
 When I became a mum, the vintage suitcase was replaced with a plastic tub.
 Although I was as tall as ever, the upper shelf of the cupboards in our home seemed more out of reach than ever.
 Was it because I was so busy with work?
 I don’t know, but despite that my kids loved dress-ups… on the odd occasion that the dress ups were accessible.

 And then we made prototypes for the Play Pouch.
 Dress-ups were an obvious use for the Play Pouch to me.
-We keep op shop handbags, weird wigs, tutus, dad’s old basketball tops, my old gym medals and all manner of pre-loved bits and pieces mixed with Buzz Lightyear, Disney princesses, Star Wars and Transformer characters in a Play Pouch.
+We keep op shop handbags, weird wigs, tutus, dad’s old basketball tops, my old gym medals and all manner of pre-loved bits and pieces mixed with the Buzz Lightyear, Disney princesses, Star Wars and Transformer characters in a Play Pouch.
 The kids can get to the dress-ups Play Pouch whenever it takes their fancy.
 And dressing up happens spontaneously.
-Now, the prototype Play Pouch has been replaced by a gorgeous crosses version that hangs happily at easy reach of the kids.
-So when Mrs Doubtfire happens to join us for dinner I revel in the surprise.
+The prototype Play Pouch has been replaced by a gorgeous tribal print version that hangs happily at easy reach of the kids.